cristhoffer-nunes/occ-users-management/README.md

 - `Authentication`: Authentication system to access the application and make requests to the endpoints using JWT.

+- `Create user`: Create user with application access.

 - `Environment Search`: Search for all environments registered in the database.

+- `Creating an Environment`: Register an environment in the database.

+- `Delete an Environment`: Delete an environment in the database.

-- `User Search`: Query whether the user is registered in the OCC environments
+- `Profile Search`: Query whether the user is registered in the OCC environments

-- `User Update`: Deactivate the active user in lower-level OCC environments
+- `Profile Update`: Deactivate the active user in lower-level OCC environments

 ## Accessing the project: